heptarch/heptarch.github.io/drafts/demon.md

 $$

 with $\alpha, \beta \sim 10^{-25}$ and $\omega$ to be determined.
-(Upgrade induction coils and frequency resolution bank.
-Add another year and £5K.)
+(For LDPC: upgrade induction coils and frequency resolution bank; add another year and £5K.)
 But what happens once avatar—as he puts it—crosses the entanglement bridge? <br>
 </font>